-Good Morning, and an answer to your inquiry as to the "SUSPECT" Databases.
+Good Morning, I am not sure if you received an answer to your inquiry as to the "SUSPECT" Databases.

 The Suspect Person Database, this is handled by the Violent Crime Analysis Branch (VCAB).
 I have attached a copy of both submission forms for your review and completion.
-For additional information on Suspect "Person", please contact Complete or Complete for additional assistance at VCAB; phone 304-
+For additional information on Suspect "Person", please contact additional assistance at VCAB; phone 304-